 If you don't have time for an hour-long jog every day, consider other ways that get your dog moving: playing fetch in the backyard or having them chase after their favorite toy could work just as well!
 Remember, dogs remain engaged if they have an interest in the activity.
 If your dog needs more than just a walk around the block (or even if he doesn't), consider joining a doggy daycare center where they will get plenty of exercise while you're working.

 Bonding is an important part of being a pet owner.
 It helps to improve your dog's quality of life and allows you to communicate more effectively with one another.
 Bonding with your dog will allow you to understand how dogs communicate.
 You will learn your dog’s appearance when they’re feeling certain ways and understand what their normal behavior is.

 You will be able to see the difference in your dog's behavior when they are bonded with their pet parent because they will be more relaxed around them and they will trust them much more than others.

 They will also feel happier with a healthy human-animal bond because they know they have someone who loves them unconditionally, which makes them feel safe and secure.

 #4: Maintain Oral Health

 Dogs are prone to dental problems, just like humans.
 Unfortunately, they don't have the same ability to brush their teeth as we do.
 This means that they need some extra help in the dental department.
-It's important to keep your dog's teeth healthy because they can cause a lot of pain and discomfort if they're neglected.
+It's important to keep your dog's teeth healthy because they can cause a lot of irritation and discomfort if they're neglected.